Amsterdam/design-system/documentation/component-docs-guidelines.md

 # Documentation guidelines

-Some guidelines to follow for having a consistent way of documentating components.
+Some guidelines to follow to have a consistent way of documenting components.

 ## Where to place the documentation files